So you’ve decided to publish online courses. That’s a great move on your part. Online courses are investments that require little to no capital.

 Udemy is a great choice for first-time publishers who just want to get a feel for the market.

-Teachable is a platform that helps you build your own website.
+Teachable is a platform that helps you build your own course hub.
 Essentially, you’re building your own marketplace that exclusively sells online courses that you create.

 That way, you don’t have to worry about competitors stealing business from you.